-Families may obtain application forms from the PHA's office during normal business hours.
+Families may complete the application on-line through Rent Café.
 Families may also request - by telephone or by mail - that an application be mailed to them via first class mail.

 Completed applications must be returned to the PHA by mail, electronically, by fax, or submitted in person during normal business hours.
 Applications must be complete in order to be accepted by the PHA for processing.
-If an application is incomplete, the PHA will notify the family of the additional information required.